zlatinb/muwire/doc/wire-protocol.md

 This message starts with two unsigned bytes indicating the number of patches included in the message.
 Each patch consists of 3 bytes, where the most significant bit indicates whether the corresponding bit should be set or cleared and the remaining 23 contain the position within the Bloom filter that is to be patched.

-### Any node to any node over signed datagrams
+### Search results - any node to any node

-Search results are sent in "Result" type message over an I2P datagram, uncompressed.
-The format of this message is the following:
+Search results are sent in "results" type connection from the responder to the originator of the query.
+This connection is uncompressed and only Alice sends any data on it, i.e. there is no handshake.
+The first thing that Alice sends is the UUID of the search that generated the results.
+This allows Bob to drop the connection if he does not recognize that UUID.
+After that, Alice sends a stream containing JSON messages prefixed by two unsigned bytes indicating the length of each message.
+The format is the following:

 ```
 {
     type: "Result",
 	version: 1,
-	uuid: "asdf-1234-...",
-	results : [
-	     {
-		     name: "File name 1",
+	name: "File name",
-			 infohash: "asdfasdf...",
+	infohash: "asdfasdf..."
 	size: 12345,
 	pieceSize: 17,
-			 altlocs: [ "b64.1", "b64.2", ...]
-	     },
-		 {
-		     name: "File name 2",
-			 infohash: "asdfasdf...",
-			 size: 12345,
-			 pieceSize: 17
+	hashList: [ "asdfasdf...", "asdfasdf...", ... ]
-			 altlocs: [ "b64.3", "b64.4", ... ]
+	altlocs: [ "b64.1", "b64.2", ... ]
-		 },
-		 ...
-    ]
 }
 ```

-* The "uuid" field must match the uuid of the "Search" message which triggered this search result.
+* The "hashList" list contains the list of hashes that correspond to the pieces of the file
-* The "altlocs" list contains list of alternate locations in b64 format that may also have the file.
+* The "altlocs" list contains list of alternate locations in b64 format that Alice thinks may also have the file.
 * The "pieceSize" field is the size of the each individual file piece (except possibly the last) in powers of 2